mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri**: In [zazen](glossary#zazen) there is a basic rule, [there is] a basic way of life which is called zazen.
 Physically, already we have it here.
 That's why, even though you forget the enormous effort, still there is an effort, physically.
 Breathing.

 That's a point, but in daily living, it's a little different.
 For instance, a [person’s] diet may be difficult.
-But still there is [that] you must be centered – [you must be in the] center of life.
-It means, even though you forget enormous effort ... it's not necessary to be confused by [it].
+But still there is that you must be centered – [you must be in the] center of life.
+It means, even though you forget enormous effort ... it's not necessary to be confused by it.
 “To be confused by” means you are completely dragged away by the mess; lots of questions.
 So, still there is effort.
-“Forget enormous effort” doesn't mean completely throw [it] away; still [there is] effort.
+“Forget enormous effort” doesn't mean completely throw it away; still [there is] effort.

 **Same person**: So there's kind of a minimum level, that you always have to...